-The Renewing Alabama's Investment in Student Excellence (RAISE) Act, introduced in the bill, aims to enhance funding for public K-12 education in Alabama by establishing a new Article 16 in Chapter 13 of Title 16 of the Code of Alabama 1975.
-This act creates the RAISE Fund, which will provide additional financial resources to local education agencies (LEAs) to address educational needs and improve academic outcomes.
-The bill requires LEAs to report student data, set funding priorities, establish achievement goals, and submit accountability reports.
-It also establishes a review committee and an accountability board to oversee the effectiveness of the RAISE Act and ensure proper utilization of funds.
-The RAISE Fund will be financed through appropriations from the Education Trust Fund and other legislative allocations, with implementation starting in the 2025-2026 school year, contingent upon funding.
+The Renewing Alabama's Investment in Student Excellence (RAISE) Act aims to enhance funding for public K-12 education in Alabama by establishing a new Article 16 in Chapter 13 of Title 16 of the Code of Alabama 1975, which creates the RAISE Fund.
+This fund will provide additional financial resources to local education agencies (LEAs) to address student needs and improve educational outcomes.
+The bill mandates LEAs to report student data, sets priorities for fund usage, and establishes accountability measures through a review committee and an accountability review board.
+The RAISE Fund will be financed through appropriations from the Education Trust Fund, with specific conditions for LEAs to receive allocations, including the development of a unified application for funding processes and a professional learning series for LEA employees.

-The bill SB305 introduces significant changes to the RAISE Act, particularly regarding funding allocation for various student groups within LEAs.
-Starting in the 2028-2029 school year, the professional learning series on the RAISE Act will be integrated into the unified application process.
-The bill outlines a framework for determining the annual cost of the RAISE program, including weighted allocations for qualifying student groups.
-Each LEA is required to produce an accountability plan that aligns with Alabama's Every Student Succeeds Act (ESSA) plan, detailing expenditures and progress for student groups receiving weighted allocations.
-The RAISE Act Accountability and Implementation Board will be established to monitor LEAs and recommend corrective actions for those not meeting achievement goals.
-Additionally, a unified application for state and federal funding will be developed to streamline processes, with an operational target of the 2028-2029 budget cycle.
-The bill is set to take effect on June 1, 2025.
+Bill SB305 introduces significant changes to the RAISE Act, particularly regarding funding and accountability mechanisms for LEAs starting in the 2028-2029 school year.
+It integrates the professional learning series into the unified application and establishes a framework for determining the annual cost of the RAISE program, including weighted allocations for various qualifying student groups.
+The bill also creates the RAISE Act Accountability and Implementation Board, which will monitor LEAs and schools, review accountability plans, and propose a hearing process for assessing the effective use of RAISE funds.
+Additionally, it mandates the development of a unified application for state and federal funding, with an audit to identify burdensome regulations due by November 1, 2026.
+The act is set to take effect on June 1, 2025.

 Statutes affected: